newaetech/opentitan/doc/ug/bergen_developer_quickstart.md

 [      ]   0.107996 d=  0.000003 [ 77   +454.667] [ 11] DATA0: 80 06 00 01 00 00 12 00 e0 f4
 ...many more lines...
 ```

+This shows you sniffing the USB traffic & confirming the OT USB phy is working.

 ### Screen error